freeCodeCamp/freeCodeCamp/guide/english/ruby/classes-and-objects/index.md

 A class is basically a program template.
 This template defines the initial `properties` using `instance variables`.
 Again, there are also again `behaviors` defined in the form of functions.

 A new instance of a class is created using the `initialize` method of a class.
-A instance will have properties required to initialize the instance as dictated by the class' initialize method.
+An instance will have properties required to initialize the instance as dictated by the class'n initialize method.

 Take for example the following sample code of a class: